talla-ui/lib-comp/docs/ref/CalendarSelectField.md

 > **Note**\
 > The button label is formatted using the `I18nProvider` in `app.i18n` by default.
 You must define the i18n provider for this to work, or change the date label format using [CalendarSelectFieldStyles.dateLabel](CalendarSelectFieldStyles_dateLabel.md).

-For a more keyboard-friendly option, consider using the DateInputField composite instead.
+For a more keyboard-friendly option, consider using the DateInputField component instead.

 **Events**
 - `Change` is emitted when the selected date has changed.
 The new date is included in the `value` property of the event data.